 - 1. To monitor and evaluate the success of agile working and design further training and guidance for managers - 2.
-Design and deliver sessions on developing effective virtual teams across the organisation as part of Management training. - 3.
+To design sessions on developing effective virtual teams - 3.
 To develop a hot desking policy - 4.
 To refine the Hybrid Working approach based on surveys and practical experience of implementation - 5.
 Rollout of hardware refresh replacing legacy IT hardware with new laptops, docking stations and monitors to standardise workstations across the Council. - 6.
 Implement video conferencing equipment within meeting rooms across the Civic Centre to enable hybrid working across the Council